Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Review of the Turbulent Equilibrium Sphere Model

 is comprised of the sum of the thermal pressure gradient force $f_\mathrm{thm}$, turbulent pressure gradient force $f_\mathrm{trb}$, gravitational force $f_\mathrm{grv}$, centrifugal force $f_\mathrm{cen}$, and the residual force due to the anisotropic turbulence $f_\mathrm{ani}$, which are given by

 Here, $c_s$ is the isothermal sound speed, $g_r$ is the radial component of the gravitational acceleration, and $v_\theta$ and $v_\phi$ are the meridional and azimuthal components of velocity.
-The turbulent velocity is defined by $\delta v_r \equiv v_r - \left< v_r \right>_\rho$, and similarly for $\delta v_\theta$ and $\delta v_\phi$.
+The turbulent velocity components are defined by

+where $i = r$, $\theta$, and $\phi$.
 We note that in \citetalias{moon24} and the present work, we neglect the contribution of magnetic stresses.
 These may in fact be significant at earlier stages of evolution, but by the time cores begin to collapse magnetic terms are sub-dominant, with cores that are thermally supercritical also magnetically supercritical \citep[e.g.][]{chen15}.

 Equilibrium solutions are obtained by assuming the left hand side of \cref{eq:lagrangian_eom} is zero, requiring $f_\mathrm{net}=0$. \citetalias{moon24} focused on the particular equilibrium solutions for the case when the rotation is negligible ($f_\mathrm{cen}=0$) and turbulence is isotropic ($f_\mathrm{ani} = 0$), such that $f_\mathrm{thm} + f_\mathrm{trb} = -f_\mathrm{grv} $.
 Coupled with the Poisson equation, the equilibrium equation becomes